 Studies show dusting floor care like using a vacuum cleaner on a weekly basis will significantly decrease harmful allergens within pile carpet, area rugs, and other surfaces which pollute your home and lungs.
 However, we have found that not all models are great at floor care.
 In fact, the best feature what is referred to as a sealed system and utilize a HEPA filter.
 The sealed system prevents air leaks and the HEPA filter is used to control vacuum cleaner emissions.
 Without the HEPA filter, much of the dirt vacuumed up is blown right back of the vacuum into the air you breath and will likely exacerbate your allergy symptoms.
 Our industry-leading, product team tests, evaluates, and reviews each of the HEPA models we sell to ensure our selection is equipped to meet and surpass our stringent, cleaning expectations.
 To offer you the best perspective when considering a HEPA model, we have expert ratings and helpful customer reviews written by product owners.
 While our HEPA selection is a result of many criteria, ultimately we want to empower you to make the best choice for your family’s health.

-Upright Vacuums - best for homes that have primarily wall to wall carpet.
+Upright Vacuum Cleaners - best for homes that have primarily wall to wall carpet.

 Canister Vacuum Cleaners - best for homes that have primarily hard surface floors.

 HEPA Vacuum Cleaners Buyers Guide for Allergies

 Some Possible Considerations:

 - Basic Style.
 Do you want a HEPA canister or an upright model?
 Do you have mostly carpets?
 If you have wall to wall carpets, then a traditional upright type might be the best choice for you as uprights have a beater bar which churn up dirt embedded below the surface of carpeting.
 On the other hand, if you have mostly bare floors and a few scatter rugs, then a canister can move seamlessly from one to the other and not make wheel marks on your hardwood floors.